What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 1. Mix rice with sushi vinegar to make sushi rice.

-2. Cut the cucumber into thin strips and make the shredded egg by beating the eggs and adding sugar and salt, frying them thinly and then cutting them into small pieces.
+2. Cut the cucumber into thin strips, and for the shredded egg, beat the eggs, add sugar and salt, fry thinly, and then cut into small pieces.

-3. Cut the fish for sashimi into bite-sized pieces.
+3. Cut the fish for sashimi into appropriate sizes.

-4. Place sushi rice in a bowl and top with colorful ingredients.
+4. Place the sushi rice in a bowl and top with colorful ingredients.

-5. Finally, garnish with shredded egg, pickled ginger, and nori seaweed to finish.
+5. Finally, garnish with shredded egg, pickled ginger, and nori seaweed to complete.

 Hinamatsuri cake recipe